circuit-specialists/PowerSupply_ElectronicLoad_Control/README.md

 * (future) Graph Voltage, Amperage, Power

 ## Documentation
+* Install Instructions *
 You first need to have python installed.
 If you don't, [download](https://www.python.org/downloads/) it here.
-Download this [zipped](https://github.com/circuit-specialists/Power-Suply-and-Electronic-Load-Control/archive/master.zip) repo, unzip the repo to folder, open your command terminal, and navigate to that unzipped folder.
-Once arrived, simple type 'python main.py' to run program.
+You'll also need to install a few packages within python to communicate with the devices.
+These packages include, 'pyusb', 'pyvisa', and 'pyserial'.
+Each one of these can easily be install by using your command terminal, and the 'pip install' command.
+The last step is to download this [zipped](https://github.com/circuit-specialists/Power-Suply-and-Electronic-Load-Control/archive/master.zip) repo.
+Once you have the repo, unzip the repo to folder, open your command terminal, and navigate to the repo unzipped folder.
+To run the program, run main.py by executing 'python main.py' from the command terminal.

-Current control structures are printed for each device assuming there are required extra steps, or extra functions.
-Each device is coded to expose a function for each possible control structure, but not each function is accesible.
-A menu system may be added, or wait until GUI is operational.

-When running the program, the first prompt is to run a csv file, or run in manual control.
-A given example is included in the repo to run to see how it behaves, and how the text file itself is constructed.
-The CSV structure is to skip the first line that contains the template, then read every line thereafter.
-The format structure is written at the top of both examples.
+When program first runs, the option for either running a power supply or electronic load is given.
+Once the type of device is selected, the type of run usage needs to be selected.
+If you choose 'Auto-Mode', you'll need to have a .csv file titled 'auto_run_el.csv' for electronic loads, or 'auto_run_ps.csv' for power supplies.
+The format for each type is the first line in the provided example files.

+If you chose manual mode, the program will prompt for the input values.
+Make sure to give full values, such as 0.123, 1, or 1.123.
+The program very likely will not be able to interpret truncated values such as .123.

 More devices, and types of devices will be added on at later dates.
-To add a device yourself, place the device definitions and functions following the current structure as seen in csi305db.py, and pps2116a.py in the Power Supplies folder, and add the import/instantiation in the powersupply.py script.
+To add a device yourself, place the device definitions and functions following the current structure as seen in "/Power Supplies/csi305db.py", or "Electronic Loads/array3721a.py" in the Power Supplies folder, and add the import/instantiation in the powersupply.py or electronicload.py script whichever type of device you are adding.